jss367/jss367.github.io/_posts/2017-01-01-git-cheat-sheet.md

 Now you can do `git all` to call this.

+I also recommend this:

+`git config pull.rebase true`

 #### In remote VSCode

 Sometimes you might have a problem where git is not configured.